|

 If you're a new entrant to the field and are wondering what you need to know, instead of listening to my preferences, familiarize yourself with a number of appropriate resources depending on what your clients want.
 Perhaps it’s CMOS; perhaps it’s not.
 And even if it is, ONLY knowing this could mean you're seriously restricting the base of clients for whom you can work, the types of material you can work on, and the geographical locations you can explore.
 So try the following:

 If your world revolves around CMOS, it’s possibly a smaller world than it needs to be.
 And if your world is smaller than it needs to be, so are the opportunities you're exploring in a market that’s already very competitive.
 One other item to note.
 CMOS, CSE, APA, AMA, and the like are style guides; they give you guidance on whether, for example, to close up or hyphenate a compound adjective.
 They won't necessarily give you extensive guidance on how a word is being used, and whether that usage is considered standard, and in which community.
 Usage manuals, which give that kind of information, are as important as style guides.
 Using a style guide or a usage manual alone is an invitation to disaster.
+Out with borders and in with flexibility

-When you’re the owner of an editorial business you need to learn what your clients want you to learn, whether it’s a manual published by Chicago or Oxford, a house brief designed by a team of publisher project managers, a detailed set of guidelines issued by a European NGO, or a short brief issued by an independent author of fiction.
 I encourage you to think broadly, globally, and flexibly.
 If someone tries to guide to towards only one set of ‘rules’, at best their advice will restrict you; at worst it will be just plain wrong or inappropriate.
 There is, alas, no simple answer to the question of which resources are best.
 Instead, careful thought and planning centred around client- and skill-focused research is a good first step.
 That way, you’ll learn for yourself what resources, tools, and knowledge bases are suitable for you, your potential market, and your particular business model.
 Language usage, styles, and preferences differ – and that’s okay.
 Don’t let anyone tell you that’s not the case!
+About Louise Harnby

 Louise Harnby is a line editor, copyeditor and proofreader who specializes in working with crime, mystery, suspense and thriller writers.

 If you think there's no place for macros in fiction editing, think again.
-My friend Paul Beverley has collated a core group of macros that will have any fiction line editor, copyeditor or proofreader drooling!
+Paul Beverley has collated a core group of macros that will have any fiction line editor, copyeditor or proofreader drooling!
 Self-publishing authors will love them too!

 I don't use all of these (every editor has their preferences) but some of them are staples and save me oodles of time!
+For use with Microsoft Word

-Some of the macros apply when you’re looking at the whole text of a novel, while others are selective ... for use while you’re editing line by line.
-Bear in mind that they're designed to be used with MS Word files.
+Some of them are best for when you’re looking at the whole text of a novel, while others are selective ... for use while you’re editing line by line.
+Macros that work with the whole text

-Macros that work with the whole text These macros are ideal near the beginning of the edit, when you’ve put together the whole book in one single file, and you want to look for inconsistencies.
 ProperNounAlyse searches the novel for any words that look like proper nouns; it counts their frequency, and then tries to locate, by using a variety of tests, and pairs of names that might possibly be alternative spellings or misspellings, e.g. Jayne/Jane, Beverley/Beverly, Neiman/Nieman, Grosman/Grosmann etc.

 FullNameAlyse is similar to ProperNounAlyse, but it searches for multi-part names, Fred Smith, Burt Fry, etc.

 ChronologyChecker is aimed at tracing the chronology of a novel.
 It extracts, into a separate file, all the paragraphs containing appropriate chronology-type words: Monday, Wednesday, Fri, Sat, April, June, 1958, 2017, etc. This file is then more easily searchable to look at the significance of the text for the chronology.
 WordsPhrasesInContext tracks the occurrence of specific names through a novel.
 You give it a list of names/words/phrases, and it searches for any paragraphs in the novel that contain them.
 It creates a separate file of those paragraphs, with the searched element highlighted in your choice of colour.
 CatchPhrase searches your novel for over-used phrases and counts how many times each phrase occurs.
+Macros for when editing line by line

-FullPoint/Comma/Semicolon/Colon/Dash/QuestionMark/ExclamationMark These macros change he said, you know ... into he said.
+These macros change he said, you know ... into he said.
 You know ... or he said: you know ... or he said – you know ... and so on.
 FullPointInDialogue and CommaInDialogue These two macros change “Blah, blah.”
 He said. into “Blah, blah,” he said. and vice versa.

 ProperToPronoun